• Skip to primary navigation

 • Heading deep underground at the Atlas Coal Mine – Open May to Thanksgiving, the Atlas Coal Mine gives visitors a brief trip back in time, from the train underground to climbing the tipple.

 • Checking out the Star Mine Suspension Bridge – Built for commuting miners, the Star Mine Suspension Bridge crosses the Red Deer River not too far from downtown, making it the perfect, simple side trip.
-Note that the Suspension Bridge is currently closed for repairs, but hopefully reopening in 2022.

 • Catching a show at the Drumheller Badlands Amphitheatre – The gorgeous backdrop of the Badlands makes every show at Canada’s largest outdoor stage, especially their world-renowned Passion Play.
 Check out the website for concerts or plays showing during your trip!